Angle Icon

 • Run training sessions that respect clinicians' time (30 minutes max)

-You should also make training materials available on-demand.
+Make training materials available on-demand.
 This would allow providers to reference these guidelines when they’re actually creating patient records.

 Pro tip: Schedule training when clinicians are starting their shift with a fresh mindset, not at the end of a marathon shift.
 Protected time beats rushed learning every time.